Donogh O'Malley: Early political career

 Although O'Malley ran as a Fianna Fáil candidate (the party which emerged from the anti-Treaty side in the Irish Civil War), he was born into a politically active family who supported Cumann na nGaedheal (the party which emerged from the pro-Treaty side) until a falling-out with the party in the early 1930s.
 He first became involved in local politics as a member of Limerick Corporation.
 He became Mayor of Limerick in 1961, the third O'Malley brother to hold the office (Desmond O'Malley was mayor from 1941 to 1943, and Michael O'Malley from 1948 to 1949).
 O'Malley was a strong electoral performer, topping the poll in every general election he ran in.

 Donogh O'Malley was first elected to Dáil Éireann as a Fianna Fáil TD for Limerick East at the 1954 general election; Fianna Fáil was not returned to government on that occasion.
 He spent the rest of the decade on the backbenches; however, his party was returned to power in 1957.
 Two years later, the modernising process began when Seán Lemass took over from Éamon de Valera as Taoiseach.
 Lemass introduced younger cabinet ministers, as the old guard who had served the party since its foundation in 1926 began to retire.

 In 1961, O'Malley joined the government as Parliamentary Secretary to the Minister for Finance.
 O'Malley was part of a new, brasher style of politician that emerged in the 1960s, sometimes nicknamed "the men in the mohair suits".
 It was expected that this generation of politician, born after the Civil War, would be a modernising force in post-de Valera Ireland.

-Although his sporting background was in rugby and swimming, it was Association football which O'Malley got involved in at a leadership level, going on to become President of the Football Association of Ireland.
+Although his sporting background was in rugby and swimming, it was association football which O'Malley got involved in at a leadership level, becoming President of the Football Association of Ireland despite never having played the sport.